amazon-science/dlwp-benchmark/README.md

 pip install -e .
 ```

-In the pip Neuraloperator package, the tucker decomposition for TFNO is not installed, so manually the package from the [source repository](https://github.com/NeuralOperator/neuraloperator) with
+In the pip Neuraloperator package, the tucker decomposition for TFNO is not installed, so manually install the package from the [source repository](https://github.com/NeuralOperator/neuraloperator) with

 ```
 mkdir packages